7 Wonders: Duel – Review

 As the game accelerates through each age the threat of losing becomes more acute with every card drawn.
 If your opponent is pursuing a military path, do you wager that the cards you reveal by taking the one you want doesn’t see a curious horse pushed up to the gates?
 Do you let your opponent get closer to a scientific victory, by pursuing your own agenda hoping to put a halt to their plans down the line?
 This tension is at the core of what makes Duel sing and was something I felt was lacking from the original game.

-The nature of the patterns of cards pushes you into cul de sacs of choices where not only are you deciding what you will do, you are deciding what your opponent can do.
+The nature of the patterns of cards pushes you into cul de sacs of choices.
+Not only are you deciding what you will do, you are deciding what your opponent can do.
 This combat isn’t just in the cards.
 The military track is a tense push and pull, denying money and eventually bringing the game to a close if it is ignored by one side.
 Resources are limited so you can buy what you need, with the cost determined by what is present in your opponent’s city.
 The battle of trade wars represented with a deft flick of mechanics.
 You even battle over the Wonders of the title.
 Drafting them at the start of the game, they give you another route of points.
 Each side starts with 4, for 8 total, but only 7 can be built.
 A race to build them adds another frisson of conflict.